willegan/getvero.github.io/_articles/viewing-the-list-of-customers-in-a-segment.md

 ---
 layout: articles
-title:  "Viewing your list of customers in a segment"
+title:  Viewing your list of customers in a segment
 categories: customer data
 ---